bl1231/bilbomd-mongodb-schema/README.md

 ## Version History

 - 1.8.0 (6/2/2025)
-  - Add OathIdentity to the User schema
+  - Add OAuthIdentity to the User schema
 - 1.7.1 (6/2/2025)
   - Update dependencies
 - 1.7.0 (4/29/2025)